RubiconDeFi/rubi-py/rubi/docs/source/example.rst

     (rubi-py3.10) poetry add web3
     (rubi-py3.10) poetry add python-dotenv

-in order to utilize the `rubi` package you will need to first create a `web3 object <https://web3py.readthedocs.io/en/v5/>`_. in order to do so, you will need an optimism node enpoint through which you can interact with the protocol. you can find more information regarding optimism rpc endpoints `here <https://community.optimism.io/docs/useful-tools/networks/>`_. in order to sign transactions the user will need a wallet and private key. more information on wallets can be found `here <https://ethereum.org/en/wallets/>`_. you will now need to set up a `.env file <https://improveandrepeat.com/2022/01/python-friday-107-working-with-env-files-in-python/#:~:text=env%20file%20is%20a%20great,your%20Python%20code%20as%20well.>`_ in the root directory of the project. this file will contain the private key of the account you wish to use to interact with the market aid contract. the .env file should look like this
+in order to utilize the `rubi` package you will need to first create a `web3 object <https://web3py.readthedocs.io/en/v5/>`_. you will need an optimism node enpoint to do so. you can find more information regarding optimism rpc endpoints `here <https://community.optimism.io/docs/useful-tools/networks/>`_. in order to sign transactions the user will need a wallet and private key. more information on wallets can be found `here <https://ethereum.org/en/wallets/>`_. you will need to set up a `.env file <https://improveandrepeat.com/2022/01/python-friday-107-working-with-env-files-in-python/#:~:text=env%20file%20is%20a%20great,your%20Python%20code%20as%20well.>`_ in the root directory of the project. this file will contain the private key of the account you wish to use to interact with the market aid contract. the .env file should look like this

 .. code-block:: text